In this post we’ll look at the supplements Rhonda takes currently.

 See the studies Rhonda mentions in regard to enhanced circulation:

-- Dark chocolate (85% cocoa), but not milk chocolate (35% cocoa), improved walking ability in elderly patients with peripheral artery disease19Dark Chocolate Acutely Improves Walking Autonomy in Patients With Peripheral Artery Disease – Violi et al. (2014).
+- Dark chocolate (85% cocoa), but not milk chocolate (35% cocoa), improved walking ability in elderly patients with peripheral artery disease9Dark Chocolate Acutely Improves Walking Autonomy in Patients With Peripheral Artery Disease – Violi et al. (2014).

-- Increased endurance performance in young male cyclists who consumed dark chocolate – showing a performance increase of 17% vs consuming white chocolate20Dark chocolate supplementation reduces the oxygen cost of moderate intensity cycling – Patel et al. (2015).
+- Increased endurance performance in young male cyclists who consumed dark chocolate – showing a performance increase of 17% vs consuming white chocolate10Dark chocolate supplementation reduces the oxygen cost of moderate intensity cycling – Patel et al. (2015).

-- Cocoa consumption decreased blood pressure in healthy individuals, in a dose dependent manner21Cocoa consumption dose-dependently improves flow-mediated dilation and arterial stiffness decreasing blood pressure in healthy individuals – Claudio et al. (2015).
+- Cocoa consumption decreases blood pressure in healthy individuals, in a dose-dependent manner11Cocoa consumption dose-dependently improves flow-mediated dilation and arterial stiffness decreasing blood pressure in healthy individuals – Claudio et al. (2015).

-Then studies in regards to enhanced cognition:
+Then studies in regard to enhanced cognition:

-- Protection from cognitive decline in the elderly23Benefits in cognitive function, blood pressure, and insulin resistance through cocoa flavanol consumption in elderly subjects with mild cognitive impairment: the Cocoa, Cognition, and Aging (CoCoA) study – Desideri et al. (2012).
+- Protection from cognitive decline in the elderly13Benefits in cognitive function, blood pressure, and insulin resistance through cocoa flavanol consumption in elderly subjects with mild cognitive impairment: the Cocoa, Cognition, and Aging (CoCoA) study – Desideri et al. (2012).

-Then lastly, a Korean study showed 320mg of cocoa daily reduced wrinkles and increased skin elasticity (measured after 24 weeks)24Cocoa Flavanol Supplementation Influences Skin Conditions of Photo-Aged Women: A 24-Week Double-Blind, Randomized, Controlled Trial – Chung et al. (2015).
+Then lastly, a Korean study showed 320mg of cocoa daily reduced wrinkles and increased skin elasticity (measured after 24 weeks)14Cocoa Flavanol Supplementation Influences Skin Conditions of Photo-Aged Women: A 24-Week Double-Blind, Randomized, Controlled Trial – Chung et al. (2015).

 Of course, it’s worth noting that the amount of cocoa in regular chocolate is low – so you want to be consuming high cacao content products to receive these benefits.
 The studies above specifically reference the cocoa flavanol content as a quantitative marker, and CocoaVia contains 500mg of cocoa flavanols per serving.

-In an Instagram post (link) Rhonda mentions studies have shown that many cocoa products have high levels of cadmium and lead25Cadmium and lead in cocoa powder and chocolate products in the US Market – Abt et al (2017).
+In an Instagram post (link) Rhonda mentions studies have shown that many cocoa products have high levels of cadmium and lead15Cadmium and lead in cocoa powder and chocolate products in the US Market – Abt et al (2017).
 That’s a blow for dark chocolate fans (myself included) who hadn’t considered heavy metal consumption might be a risk.
 She goes on to say that in this Consumer Lab report, the CocoaVia brand was shown to have almost undetectable levels of cadmium and lead – making it a safe option, and a key reason she opted for it.

-Rhonda’s Evening Supplements
+Evening Supplements

 Magnesium